microsoft/presidio/docs/analyzer/languages.md

 ### Configuring the NLP Engine

+Presidio's NLP engine can be adapted to support multiple languages and frameworks (such as *spaCy, Stanza* and *transformers*).
-Configuring the NLP engine for a new language is done by downloading or using a model trained on a different language.
+Configuring the NLP engine for a new language or NLP framework is done by downloading or using a model trained on a different language, and providing a configuration.
 See the [NLP model customization documentation](customizing_nlp_models.md) for details on how to configure models for new languages.

 ### Set up language specific recognizers